CER-REC/energy-futures-vis-avenir-energetique/readme.md

 * Firefox and Chrome (and Safari?)
 Have a problem related to SVG gradients:  gradients are identified within an SVG by a URL.
 When the URL for the enclosing HTML document changes (such as when we use `history.pushState` to update the URL bar with the current configuration of the visualization) these SVG internal URLs break, and the gradient is no longer available.
 * Opera is unique among browsers we've tested in having severe usability issues with this approach, especially with regard to downloading all of the images needed to populate menus.

+## Changelog

+* 2016-10-03 - Refactored the app to break each Mustache template into its own file, rather than storing them all together in `templates.coffee`.
+* 2016-10-03 - Worked around a browser bug in Firefox, Chrome and Safari causing certain gradients to disappear from the visualization with interacting with it.
+This change introduces an iframe to contain the application, and which has some consequences for how the app integrates into the containing page.
+* 2016-09-29 - Adjusted the y-axes so that they no longer re-scale when the user changes the scenario(s) in the first, second, and fourth visualizations.
+This way, it's easier to compare data across scenarios

 # Visualisation d’Explorer l’avenir énergétique du Canada